 - Baby hat & rashie

-- Baby powder
+- Baby tent for beach

 - Waterproof blanket

-- Beach Toys
+- Beach toys for babies

 - Disposable diaper bags